2004 Indian Ocean earthquake and tsunami: Other effects

 Many health professionals and aid workers have reported widespread psychological trauma associated with the tsunami.
+Even 14 years afterwards, researchers find HPA axis dysregulation and "burnout" in survivors.
 Traditional beliefs in many of the affected regions state that a relative of the family must bury the body of the dead, and in many cases, no body remained to be buried.
-Women in Aceh required a special approach from foreign aid agencies, and continue to have unique needs.

 The hardest-hit area, Aceh, is a religiously conservative Islamic society and has had no tourism nor any Western presence in recent years due to the insurgency between the Indonesian military and Free Aceh Movement (GAM).
 Some believe that the tsunami was divine punishment for lay Muslims shirking their daily prayers or following a materialistic lifestyle.
 Others have said that Allah was angry that Muslims were killing each other in an ongoing conflict.
 Saudi cleric Muhammad Al-Munajjid attributed it to divine retribution against non-Muslim vacationers "who used to sprawl all over the beaches and in pubs overflowing with wine" during Christmas break.

 The widespread devastation caused by the tsunami led GAM to declare a cease-fire on 28 December 2004 followed by the Indonesian government, and the two groups resumed long-stalled peace talks, which resulted in a peace agreement signed 15 August 2005.
 The agreement explicitly cites the tsunami as a justification.

 In a poll conducted in 27 countries, 15% of respondents named the tsunami the most significant event of the year.
 Only the Iraq War was named by as many respondents.
 The extensive international media coverage of the tsunami, and the role of mass media and journalists in reconstruction, were discussed by editors of newspapers and broadcast media in tsunami-affected areas, in special video-conferences set up by the Asia Pacific Journalism Centre.